-Oral and poster presentations are solicited on all topics related to severe local storms and associated hazards of tornadoes, large hail, damaging winds, lightning, and flash floods.
+Oral and poster presentations were solicited on all topics related to severe local storms and associated hazards of tornadoes, large hail, damaging winds, lightning, and flash floods.
 Presentations pushing the boundaries of our fundamental physical understanding of severe convective storms through synergies of cutting-edge observations, analysis tools, and numerical modeling are particularly encouraged.

 For additional information please contact either of the program chairs: Terra Ladwig, Terra.Ladwig@noaa.gov, Earth Systems Research Laboratory Global System Division, 325 Broadway, Boulder, CO 80305; or Matt Kumjian, Kumjian@psu.edu, The Pennsylvania State University Department of Meteorology and Atmospheric Science, 502 Walker Building, University Park, PA 16802.